jlauman/data_engineering_project_03/README.md

 ### Song-Play Event Record Example

-An exapmle song-play event record is shown below.
+An example song-play event record is shown below.
 The example is from file `workspace/log_data/2018/11/2018-11-01-events.json`.
-There are multiple song-play events per file, so the file will be parsed into a pandas dataframe.
+There are multiple song-play events per file, so the file will be parsed into a pandas data frame.

 ```json
 {